 Survivor benefits are also available to divorced spouses if they had been married for at least 10 years and the surviving spouse meets certain criteria.
 Dependent children under 16, those 18-19 who are full-time students, and disabled children whose parent died are also able to receive benefits.

-If your adult child was providing at least half of your support and has since died, you may be entitled to a parent’s benefit.
+The parent’s benefit may stop if the parent marries or if the parent becomes entitled to a retirement benefit amount higher than the parent’s benefit amount.
 The benefit will be calculated based on how long the child worked and their average indexed monthly earnings.

 Often the two people in a married couple will not have earned the same amount of money over time.
 If your earned benefit is less than half the earned benefit of your spouse, you will be able to receive the greater of the two benefits.